Helperbird/website/src/pages/features/high-contrast.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Improve Visibility and Accessibility with Helperbird's High Contrast Mode
+title:  High Contrast Mode - Improve Visibility
-description: Helperbird's High Contrast feature allows you to browse the web with a variety of high-contrast color filters, making it easier to read text and enhancing visibility and accessibility.
+description: HImprove readability and web accessibility with Helperbird's High Contrast Mode.
+Choose from a range of high-contrast color filters designed to make text more visible and your online experience more user-friendly.
 keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 featurePageTitle: Improve Visibility and Accessibility with Helperbird's High Contrast Mode
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/high-contrast.svg"
 youtubeId: PfILiWebkuc
 cardTitle: High Contrast Mode
-featureDescription: Helperbird's High Contrast feature allows you to browse the web with a variety of high-contrast color filters designed to make it easier to read text.
-Enhance visibility and accessibility with Helperbird's High Contrast Mode.
+featureDescription: Improve readability and web accessibility with Helperbird's High Contrast Mode.
+Choose from a range of high-contrast color filters designed to make text more visible and your online experience more user-friendly.
 group: reading
-color: blue
+color: stone
 tags:
   - features
   - accessibility